forward-motion/commentbox.io/README.md

     backgroundColor: null, // default transparent
     textColor: null, // default black
     subtextColor: null, // default grey
-    /**
+    singleSignOn: null, // enables Single Sign-On (for Professional plans only) /**
      * Creates a unique URL to each box on your page.
      *